php-fig-rectified/psr2r-fixer/docs/README.md

 ## Documentation on the fixer itself
 This uses and extends [FriendsOfPHP/PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer).

+## Fixers available
+The following fixers are bundles together with PSR-2-R already, but you can also use them standalone/separately in any way you like.

+### PSR-2-R
+- UseTabs
+- ConsistentBraces (Always on the end of the same line)
+- FunctionSpacing (Newlines above and below each function/method)
+- EmptyEnclosingLines (Newline at beginning and end of class)

+### Additions
+- NoInlineAssignment
+- ConditionalExpressionOrder
+- MethodArgumentDefaultValue
+- RemoveFunctionAlias
+- ShortCast
+- NoSpacesCast
+- NoIsNull
+- PreferCastOverFunction
+- WhitespaceAfterReturn
+- PhpSapiConstant
+- PhpdocParams
+- PhpdocPipe
+- PhpdocReturnSelf

 ## Writing fixers
 We write sniffers mainly for the above standard (using tabs), but all fixers should also aim to work with spaces as indentation.